Atlantic petrel: Conservation efforts

 Starting around the 1970s, on Tristan da Cunha, they have programs to teach and learn about this species and why it is important for the ecosystem.
 They also educate about the dangers that the birds are facing and research ways to implement protection for them in the future.
 Considering their populations numbers are high, their declining population is thought to be due to the mortality rate of eggs and young.
 Gough Island is a nature reserve and World Heritage site, there is a field station on this island to observe the Atlantic Petrels population.
 Research on the House mouse is important to finding ways in reducing these predators' effect on the Atlantic Petrels.

-Actions proposed
+Proposed actions

-Further studies on the House mouse and find ways to eradicate mice on Gough Island.
-Minimize the risk of introducing other species that are invasive to Gough Island and find methods better to understand this species on their habits.
-Use measures of demographic mapping to better understand the island along with population trends.
+Further studies on the house mouse have focused on ways to eradicate mice on Gough Island, minimizing the risk of introducing other invasive species, and finding methods better to understand the Atlantic petrel's habits.
+Demographic mapping is being used to better understand the island and its animal population trends.

-It was formerly classified as a vulnerable species by the IUCN.
-However, new research demonstrated the severe impact of predation by mice.
-Consequently, it was uplisted to endangered status in 2008.
+The petrel was formerly classified as a vulnerable species by the IUCN.
+However, new research revealed the severe impact of predation by mice, and the species was uplisted to endangered in 2008.